 Find out more about Cornerstone's gardens, shops, wineries, dining, and special events at www.cornerstonesonoma.com or call them at (707) 933-3010.

 As an alternate place to pick up lunch, consider going to our favorite Wine Country provisioner, Angelo's Wine Country Deli.
 It's just up the street on Highway 121.
-They make delicious sandwiches, as well as what may possibly be the world's best beef jerkey.
+They create delicious sandwiches, as well as what may possibly be the world's best beef jerkey.
 They also make all their own smoked sausages, turkey, bacon, hams, fish, and more.
 It's definitely worth a stop.